Gui-Yom/hlbc/hlbc-cli/README.md

 ## Installation

-Download a prebuilt binary from the [releases page](https://github.com/Gui-Yom/hlbc/releases).
+Download a prebuilt binary from the [releases page](https://github.com/Gui-Yom/hlbc/releases) (built from the CI, Windows & Linux).

 Or build from the latest version :